jeffh/check.statem/README.md

 (def kv-store-ops-generator (gen/vector (gen/one-of [get-generator put-generator])))
 ```

-It assumes a naive form of command generation, it's much more difficult to
+It assumes a naive form of command generation.
+While that's good for fuzzing,
-encode related behaviors across commands:
+it's more difficult to encode related behaviors across commands:

 - What if you always want `get` to fetch a key a previous `put` has placed?
 - What if you always want `put` to write to keys used yet?

 That's not even considering the shrinking behaviors: